|Aliases||Ellubôz, The Hells, Forge Worlds|

 |Focus||Soul Gatherer - lawful evil souls|

-For military reasons, five of Ellubôz's worlds are linked by the river Styx.
-This river enters and exists each via permanent rifts.
+For military reasons, five of the system's worlds are linked by the River Styx.
+This river enters and exists each world via permanent rifts.
 The first world entered is Avernus and the last is Stygia.
-Bruh Kreniik created this river in response to the growing threat coming out of Piranoths Steps.
+Bruh Kreniik created this river in response to the growing threat coming out of what was then better known as Piranoths Steps.
 His spies were giving reports of Piranoth's acts of creation.
 They said he was getting carried away with Creation, building too many worlds, too fast.
 Bruh Kreniik knew this did not bode well since it was not being done with the tenets of Law - planning, order and discipline.
-He was correct in his thinking because in the Abyssal Release, the primordials would lose the entire system.
+He was correct in his thinking because in the Abyssal Release (7777 DE - 8777 DE), the primordials would lose the entire system.

-The Covenant formed a delegation, which set off immediately for Nessus.
+The Covenant formed a delegation, which set off immediately for Dis.
 To their surprise, the once-featureless plain of Tyr-Mourn had been transformed into nine tiers of monstrous horror and torment.
-Within the edifice's confines, they found countless souls writhing in pain.
-They saw these souls transformed, first into crawling, mindless monsters, and eventually into an army of powerful devils.
+Within the edifice's confines they saw the Well of Afterlife, the device used to make the secret army.
+They saw souls emerging in their new forms, diabolic things built for fighting the demons.

 "What goes on here?", Heironeous demanded.